Skip to content

 Research Interests

 My research focuses on longstanding questions regarding the significance of early experiences with parents and other caregivers for individuals’ socioemotional, cognitive, and neurobiological development.
-Through my research, I hope to better understand how various early caregiving experiences influence traditional markers of behavioral adaptation (e.g., self-regulation strategies, executive functions, and language skills) as well as attachment-related mental representations and stress neurobiology.
-Currently, I am investigating these issues among families with adopted children.
-The two-fold goal of this work is to deepen our understanding of how development is shaped by the interplay of environmental experiences and children’s genetically-based characteristics while simultaneously providing information about how parent-child relationship experiences can promote the healthy development of children.
+Through my research, I hope to understand how various early caregiving experiences influence traditional markers of behavioral adaptation (e.g., self-regulation abilities and strategies, executive functions, and language skills) as well as attachment-related mental representations and stress neurobiology.
+My research focuses on children in diverse and at-risk contexts, including children who have experienced early adversity and children whose parents are at risk for mental health challenges.
+The two-fold goal of this work is to deepen our understanding of how development is shaped by the continuous interplay of environmental experiences and biologically based characteristics while simultaneously providing information about how parent-child relationship experiences can promote the healthy development of children.

 Opportunities for Students